olawale-o/capstone-conference/README.md

 # Capstone Conference Project

->  This is a capstone project for a conference summit!
+>  This is a capstone project for a conference summit in Nigeria! that follows the design guidelines found [here](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015)
  Both mobile and desktop version was designed for this project

 Mobile Version Screenshot